Tekken: Games

-All major installments of the series are originally arcade games, and the boards used to run them have traditionally been based on PlayStation hardware.
+All major installments were released as arcade games except for Tekken 8, and the boards used to run them have traditionally been based on PlayStation hardware.
 Following their release in arcades, home releases in the series have mainly been for consoles in the PlayStation line.

-1994–1997: Original PlayStation trilogy
+Main series

 Tekken

 The first game in the series, Tekken, was released in 1994, first as an arcade game and as a port for the PlayStation in 1995.
 The game features eight playable characters, each with their own sub-boss.
-The PlayStation version features remixes of the stage themes, and also made the sub-bosses playable for a total of eighteen characters, including a costume swap for Kazuya (Devil Kazuya).
+The PlayStation version features remixes of the stage themes and also made the sub-bosses playable for a total of eighteen characters, including a costume swap for Kazuya (Devil Kazuya).
 In addition, a cutscene is unlocked when the player finishes arcade mode with each of the original eight characters.
 The canon ending of the game consists of Kazuya exacting revenge on his father Heihachi Mishima, beating him in the tournament and tossing him off the same cliff that he was thrown off by Heihachi.